 - Physical therapy to strengthen shoulder muscles

 In severe cases, or in patients who have recurrent shoulder subluxations, surgery may be needed to repair torn or stretched ligaments.
 Following surgery, the shoulder will be immobilized with a sling.
-Once the sling is removed, rehabilitation exercises can begin to improve the shoulder’s range of motion, to strengthen shoulder muscles, and to prevent scarring.
+Once the sling is removed, rehabilitation exercises can begin to improve the shoulder’s range of motion, strengthen shoulder muscles, and prevent scarring.